 For charity people and digital experts

 So, you’ve been introduced for a Digital Candle call.
-This page aims to help you get ready for the call.

 1. The intro email

-OK, so you’ve received an email introducing you to each other.
+You’ve received an email introducing you to each other.
 The email will include a little bit of information about the charity person’s situation and the expert’s knowledge.

 ‘Hey!
 Great to be introduced.
 It would be good to organise the call.
 When’s good for you?
 I’m free Weds XXpm or Thurs before YYpm’